|Dates / Deadlines:|

 No. England is an English speaking country.

 Yes, it does.
 Participants in this program typically enjoy day excursions to numerous historic and cultural sites around Norwich and the Norfolk region as components of the core courses.
 All fall students will spend the first three weeks of the fall program in London.
-In addition, academic year and spring participants will spend about five days in the field in the spring semester (over part of their extended spring/Easter break) to do research and work that will supplement the Science of sustainability or Science and society core course.
-The location of this excursion is at the discretion of the director; past groups have traveled to Iceland, Wales, Norway and Sweden.
+In addition, academic year and spring participants will spend about five days in the field in the spring semester (over part of their extended spring/Easter break) to do research and work that will supplement the Science of Sustainability or Science and Society core course.
+The location of this excursion is at the discretion of the Resident Director; past groups have traveled to Iceland, Wales, Norway and Sweden.
 Excursions may not be the same from year to year.

 Students’ lodging costs will be covered during included overnight excursions.
 Also, any meals that would not be otherwise covered by a standard meal stipend for all students on the program will be covered.
 Group transportation to and from the excursion site, as well as group travel for all group activities will be covered.
 Students will not be reimbursed for snacks, personal travel and personal activities during an academic excursion.
-Excursions deemed optional by the director may require additional payment on the part of the student for participation.
+Excursions deemed optional by the Resident Director may require additional payment on the part of the student for participation.

 Specific dates and locations for the multi-day excursions will be announced during the semester.
 Site visits in and around Norwich will be organized and announced by the professor during throughout the semester.